Matt Marble Guitar Mix

 * MUSIC FOR GUITAR *

 I've been playing guitar since the age of 14.
 As a teenager in Mississippi, I grew up playing rock/pop, blues, jazz, and free improvisation.
-I studied for several years with Mississippi master fiddler and guitarist, Tim Avalon.
-After leaving the guitar for several years, I returned to it in 2004 with an instinctually new approach.
-Since then, I have focused on playing in various open tunings and with a motoric two-finger (👌) plucking style, often with a third finger (🖕) percussing the wood of the guitar.
-My first recording in this style is Twilights (2018).
-Through Cantraps (2020) and Breath of Elijah (2020), most notably, I have continued working in this particular style.
-I generally play a Spanish nylon-stringed guitar made by the Esteve family.
+There I studied for several years with Mississippi master fiddler and guitarist, Tim Avalon.
+After a long break from the guitar, I returned to it in 2004 with an instinctually new approach.
+Since then, I have focused on playing in various open tunings and with a motoric two-finger (👌) plucking style, often with a third finger (🖕) percussing the wood of the guitar (Twilights/2018).
+More recently I have been exploring the electric guitar through my dreams (The Seraphic Mirror/2020).

 * scroll down for albums *